jaepil-choi/dart-fss-text/docs/vibe_coding/prd.md

 **dart-fss-text** provides an end-to-end pipeline for textual financial data: **discover → download → parse → store → query**.
 It leverages dart-fss for API authentication and company code management, then builds a complete workflow for textual disclosure documents.

+The library is designed with **explicit database control** - users connect to their database first, then inject that connection into the pipeline and query components.
+This ensures users can verify their database setup before processing any data.

 ### Key Differentiators

 - **Complete Pipeline**: From filing discovery to database storage—not just parsing
+- **Explicit Database Control**: Database connection managed separately, then injected into pipeline and query components
 - **Point-in-Time Aware**: Tracks published/amended dates to ensure proper temporal alignment
 - **NoSQL Database**: MongoDB backend for flexible storage, versioning, and vector embedding support
 - **Semantic Parsing**: Identifies document sections by their financial reporting meaning (e.g., "business overview", "risk factors")